metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `password` (Attributes) 'password' specifies a key of a Secret containing the password forauthentication. (see [below for nested schema](#nestedatt--spec--nomad_sd_configs--basic_auth--password))
+- `password` (Attributes) 'password' specifies a key of a Secret containing the password for authentication. (see [below for nested schema](#nestedatt--spec--nomad_sd_configs--basic_auth--password))
-- `username` (Attributes) 'username' specifies a key of a Secret containing the username forauthentication. (see [below for nested schema](#nestedatt--spec--nomad_sd_configs--basic_auth--username))
+- `username` (Attributes) 'username' specifies a key of a Secret containing the username for authentication. (see [below for nested schema](#nestedatt--spec--nomad_sd_configs--basic_auth--username))

 <a id="nestedatt--spec--nomad_sd_configs--basic_auth--password"></a>
 ### Nested Schema for `spec.nomad_sd_configs.basic_auth.password`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the Secret or its key must be defined